cuboids/cuboids.github.io/2019-10-03-how-to-jump-paywalls.md

 Sometimes ebooks on Z-library have been deleted.
 In that case you can try [Library Genesis](https://wikiwand.com/en/Library_Genesis/), now [here](https://gen.lib.rus.ec/), to check if they have a copy.
 [PDF Drive](https://pdfdrive.com/) also has some ebooks.

 If an article cannot be found on Z-library then there's [Sci-Hub](https://www.wikiwand.com/en/Sci-Hub/) ([current website](https://sci-hub.tw/)).
-For mirrors, see [Where is Sci-Hub now?](https://whereisscihub.now.sh/).
+For live mirrors, see [Where is Sci-Hub now?](https://whereisscihub.now.sh/).

-For file conversions I usually use <a href="https://cloudconvert.com">CloudConvert</a>.
+For file conversions I usually use [CloudConvert](https://cloudconvert.com).
 I use Google Drive and Google Books for saving and reading ebooks, but there are many options.
 Google Books and Amazon's preview feature can provide access to parts of books.
-And many older books can be found on archive.org.
+And many older books can be found at [the Internet Archive](https://archive.org/).

-See also the Piracy Megathread on Reddit: <a href="https://www.reddit.com/r/Piracy/wiki/megathread">reddit.com/r/Piracy/wiki/megathread</a>.
+See also the [Piracy Megathread] on Reddit: <a href="https://www.reddit.com/r/Piracy/wiki/megathread">reddit.com/r/Piracy/wiki/megathread</a>.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2NDIwMjIyMSw4NTc3MjE4NDBdfQ==
+eyJoaXN0b3J5IjpbNzIxMjkyNjg4LDg1NzcyMTg0MF19
 -->